rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 ## 3. Post-Epoch Staker Distribution
 At the final slot of each epoch, the following process takes place:
 - A snapshot of Solana accounts is captured.
-- each validator’s staker details and stake weights are extracted.
+- Each validator's staker details and stake weights are extracted.
 - An off-chain Merkle tree is generated containing reward share data.
   - **Extra flexibility:** During this step, node operators can blacklist specific stakers or adjust individual stake weights before finalizing the tree.
 - The Merkle root is uploaded to the `RewardCollectionAccount` by the `reward_merkle_root_authority`.